hoangminhle/hierarchical_IL_RL/README.md

 ----
 #### Sample result of Hierarchical DAgger on Maze Navigation ####

-Example runs on several instances of maze domain.
+We have multiple random instances of the environment.
+The agent (white dot) is supposed to navigate to the destination in the yellow block,  while avoiding all the obstacles (red).
 Here both the meta-controller and low-level controllers are learned with imitation learning.

 <img src="hierarchical_imitation_learning_Maze_Domain/maze.gif" width = "240" height = "240">